ts-archive/teraslice_job_manager/README.md

 # teraslice_job_manager
 Command line job management helper.

-Teraslice job manager uses data in the job file to know what cluster and job id are associated with a job.
+Teraslice job manager uses data in the job file for the cluster and job id associated with a job.
 Once a job is registed using tjm metadata is added to the job file as tjm: { job_id: jobid, cluster: clusterName, version: verssion}.
-The tjm data is then referenced for other functions with the teraslice job manager.
+The tjm data is then referenced by the teraslice job manager for other functions.

 ## Installation